Axway/flowmanager/README.md

 #### Using "gen-amplify-certs.sh"

-This script generates the public and private keys required by the Flow Central service in order to connect to the amplify products stack.
+This script generates the public and private keys required by the Flow Manager service in order to connect to the amplify products stack.
 The files will be located in the same directory as the script being used to generate them.
 By default they need to be placed in the `./configs` directory.

 *Note* The following example details the use of the aforementioned script.